Skip to content Skip to footer

 About the Framework

-It will contain the set of agreed outputs and guidance on:
+It contains the set of agreed outputs and guidance on:

 Realising vision for European Healthcare